dmsc/fastbasic/manual.md

 file, producing a program that can be run directly from DOS.

-Press the `CONTROL` and `W` key, and type a name for your compiled program.
+Press the `CONTROL` and `W` key and type a filename for your compiled program.
 It is common practice to name your compiled programs with an extension of
-".COM" or ".XEX", also with ".COM" files you don't need to type the extension in some DOS.
+".COM" or ".XEX."
+With ".COM" extension files you don't need to type the extension in some versions of DOS.

 Compiled programs include the full runtime, so you can distribute them